Spark interest in what you do.

 An elevator pitch is a brief, persuasive speech that you can use to spark interest in what your organization does.
 You can also use one to create interest in a project, idea, or product.

-An elevator pitch needs to be succinct, while conveying important information.
+It needs to be succinct, while conveying important information.

 To craft a great pitch, follow these steps.